Experimental fiction: 4,576 words: approx. 30 minutes

 “As if Temple had hordes.”
 She pecked a finger at him.
 “For committing the misdemeanor of fallacious babbling, I’m sentencing you to dinner at seven.
 Got a Crockpot of stew brewing.
 Or is it a brew stewing?
 Anyway, thought I told you some time ago you can stop the ‘Your Honor’ crap while on duty.
 Everybody knows–“

 “We do more than….”
-He bumped his fists against each other, a smirk bunching up one corner of his mouth.
+He made a half-hearted attempt to bump his fists against each other, a smirk bunching up one corner of his mouth.

 Bob Prescott turned to Mort.
 “Beverly and I have decided.
-You’re invited to Lina’s Princess Elsa birthday party in a few months.”
+You’re invited to Olivia’s Princess Elsa birthday party in a few months.”

 “You don’t know how much that means to me.”